postmanlabs/labs-docs/_posts/01_postman/10_mock_servers/2017-05-04-setting_up_mock.md

  [![configTab mock](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/mock-configureTab.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/mock-configureTab.png)

 <ol start="3">
-  <li>In the "Create a mock server" modal, you can create a mock server for a "New API", "My Collections", and "Team Library".</li>
+  <li>In the <b>Create a mock server</b> tab, you can create a mock from a new API ("Create a new API" ) or from a list of existing ("My Collections"), or team ("Team Library") collections.</li>
 </ol>

 <ol start="6">
   <li>Click the Create button.</li>
 </ol>

-In the Next steps tab, see a list of suggested next steps to maximize the effectiveness of your monitor.
+In the **Next steps** tab, see a list of suggested next steps to maximize the effectiveness of your monitor.

  [![next mock](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/mock-configureTab.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/mock-configureTab.png)